velia-vito/meku/README.md

    <br/> </p>

    You can find almost any single function or setting or tool in VS Code from the Command Palette.
 You only need type one keyboard shortcut (`ctrl` + `shift` + `P`) or click on the command palette search bar — one action to find and access any tool.
 VS Code's command palette is not a perfect solution since not e everything can be accessed but a good solution nonetheless.

 3. **Contextual Action,** When dealing with an large and overlapping tool-set (e.g. brush vs. pen vs. pencil vs. vector tool), the traditional method is to have the user learn the tools and the many many relevant shortcuts to speed up their workflow.
 Not only is this a very steep learning curve but it also requires the user to remember a lot of lengthy, intricate, and often arbitrary shortcuts.

    Meku attempts to alleviate this by linking the tools to the context of the user's actions.
    You can have a small set of shortcuts that map to different but intuitive actions depending on the context.
-This context based system could also reduce clutter but simply displaying relevant tools instead of the entire tool-set all the time.
+This context based system could also reduce clutter but simply displaying relevant tools instead of the entire tool-set all the time, this contextual tool display combined with a hyper-specialized workspace will provide for very clean uncluttered Workspaces.

    <p aligh="center"> <br/>